larsrpe/NORDIC_ATIC/README.md

 The annual nordic conference in advanced topics in control(ATIC).
 This it the repository for our project for the course **Advanced Topics in Control** at ETH spring 2023.
 Check out the project website for more information and visualizations: https://larsrpe.github.io/NORDIC_ATIC/

 # Requirements
-To run this you will need pytorch,numpy and scipy.
+To run this you will need pytorch,numpy,scipy and tqdm.
+You will also need matplotlib for visualizations.

 # Demonstration
 Running main.py will reproduce the results from the paper.
 To be able to run the walking man example you will need to download the mp4 video from here: and place it at: